mikaelvesavuori/figmagic-example/readme.md

 In a addition to that, a custom component was written:

 - Write a component (DemoForm) that composes the individual elements as per the component in the template

+And some minor changes due to the nature of Typescript.